Sun outages may be affecting your TV service.

 When do sun outages happen and how long they last?

 Sun outages occur every year, in Fall and Spring, and last approximately about a week each time.
-This Fall, sun outages are expected October 5 through October 12, 2017.
+This Spring, sun outages are expected February 27th through March 9th, 2018.

 What kind of outage/interference can I expect?